-Apprenticeships are still a popular choice for young people once they finish secondary school.
-A lot of students are consistently pointed towards sixth form, college and then university.
-Although it’s the more popular choice, it’s not necessarily the correct choice for everyone.
-An apprenticeship can allow you to build the career you want and avoid any of the cons of student life – the student debt being the biggest downfall.
+An apprenticeship can allow you to build the career you want and avoid any of the cons of student life – the student debt often being the biggest disadvantage.
 As an apprentice engineer, you will be able to explore the world of engineering and learn hands on, whilst earning the money you want for independence.
 Mechanical engineering offers a huge range of skills to learn.
-You can go into your place of work and learn on the job, it’s a very valued way of learning and often has great results for your future career.
+You can go into your place of work and learn on the job, for some people, this may be the only way they want to learn and can create fantastic opportunities for your future career in engineering.

-The field of mechanical engineering is more than meets the eye, the industry can be broken down into sub-industries and there are so many possibilities for your career, including;
+Mechanical engineering is more than meets the eye, the industry can be broken down into sub-industries and there are so many possibilities for your career, including but not limited to.

 - Aerospace Engineering